 From day 16 until the day our puppies go to their new homes, we work daily on socialization and new experiences in order to raise puppies that are well adjusted and exposed to as many different situations, sights and sounds as possible.

 What do the puppies come with and are they full or limited AKC registration?

-All of our Birchwood Goldens puppies come registered with a Limited AKC registration, microchipped, age appropriate vaccinations and dewormed at 2, 4 and 6 weeks of age and three days before going home.
+All of our Birchwood Goldens puppies are registered with a Limited AKC registration, microchipped, age appropriate vaccinations and dewormed at 2, 4 and 6 weeks of age and three days before going home.
 They will have a complete puppy wellness health exam by our vet and a health guarantee.
 They also come with a pack of things that we have put together for your puppy.